dreramirez91/FurEverHome/journals/Andres_Ramirez.md

+Day 13 - 7/19

+Yesterday, our team completed unit testing for all backend dog router functions.
+Today we will work on cleaning up our code (removing excessive console.log statements, making sure html input types are correct, etc.).
+No blockers

-Day 11 - 7/16
+Day 12 - 7/18

-Yesterday, our team split up and each member focused on studying how to implement a unit test for a given route.
-Today we will make sure that all of our tests work, integrate them into a single file, and then work on various code clean up.
+Today, we will work on making sure all of our unit tests work and organizing them into a single file.
+We will also tackle making the edit form autopopulate with the given dogs existing information.
 No blockers.

-Day 10 - 7/15
+Day 11 - 7/17

 Last Friday, our team completed the minimum viable product for FurEverHome as a full-stack application.
 Today we will split up to try and create functioning unit tests.
 No blockers.